Jack Henry Rapid Transfers - Frequently Asked Questions

 How are disputes handled for Jack Henry Rapid Transfers?

 Disputes will be managed by the financial institution via Moov.
 Moov receives dispute notifications directly from the card networks and communicates all dispute details back to the Moov account admin.
+For more information, please visit the Disputes guide on Moov’s site.

 Will this data be gathered for reporting?